LinuxCommandLibrary

 copy

-Rebuild all modules for the currently running kernel
+Rebuild modules for current kernel

 $ sudo dkms autoinstall